ietf-rats-wg/eat/draft-ietf-rats-eat.md

 non-authoritative.
 It is meant to help reviewers see the significant differences.
 A comprehensive history is available via the IETF Datatracker's record for this document.

-## From draft-ietf-rats-eat-22
+## From draft-ietf-rats-eat-24
-- Reference RFC 9393 instead of CoSWID draft
-- Wording improvement for "oid" CDDL tag
-- Fix RFC Editor/IANA instructions for examples
-- Improve CDDL for JSON-selector
+- Use only CDDL definition names for "Claim Value Type" column in CWT claim registry
+- Correct the "Claim Value Type" for some claims

 --- contributor